Arsenio Halfhuid: FC Emmen

 On 31 January 2012, it was revealed that Halfhuid had agreed to transfer to FC Emmen to continue his professional playing career.
 The deal was completed the following day on 1 February.
 Halfhuid played a total of 7 games for FC Emmen before the end of his first season, but could not prevent the club from finishing bottom of the league.
 He was later released by the club.
 He went on trial with AGOVV Apeldoorn in July 2012 but later joined Haaglandia.

 Haaglandia

 Halfhuid joined VV Haaglandia in summer 2012, a team in the Topklasse, the third division of football in the Netherlands.
 In November 2013 it was reported that Halfhuid had terminated his contract with Haaglandia.

 OFC Oostzaan

 On 1 April 2014, OFC Oostzaan of the Eerste Klasse, the fifth tier of Dutch football, announced the signing of Halfhuid.

 SV DSO

 On 16 June 2016, SV DSO announced the signing of Halfhuid.
 He left SV DSO in 2017 and is now not signed to a club.

 Personal life

 Halfhuid now works as a football coach and teacher in the Netherlands.
+He is an assistant coach at TAC '90.